 I’ve known for a long time that I spend too much time on the social media machine.
 I’ve tried—half-heartedly, apparently—to limit my time on the platforms.
 I’ve tried to pull back, or not get involved.
 Then, I make excuses that it’s important because I’m promoting truth, or connecting with friends.
 Which is partly true, of course, but do I really help others see truth?
 Do I point people to God, to Jesus, to the Holy Spirit, the only real truth?
 Do I really connect with friends, or do we have superficial interactions that I count as relationships?

 Last night, I made a change.
 I vowed to not get emotionally involved in whatever outcome was going to happen.
 If Trump wins, great.
-If Biden wins, I have a new President, like the rest of the country—for a few months at least, until Kamala takes his place.
+If Biden wins, I have a new President, like the rest of the country.

 I’m emotionally invested in God, my family and my friends who I see in person, the people with whom we break bread and enjoy their company.

-Now that I write this, it seems rather silly; and, it definitely it seems easy.
+Now that I write this, it seems rather silly to have to say it; and, it definitely it seems easy.
 But, it’s not.
 Not when I’ve been all-consumed by the siren song of the social media trap where I’m told I’m making a difference, but really, I’m just on a treadmill.
 I’m plodding ahead, watching the digital numbers tick up my mileage, but when I turn off the machine, I’ve gone nowhere.
 I’m in the same room I started; only time has passed.
 And, that’s the irony of social media, it makes you feel your views are not only important but necessary.
 Yet, in the end, it’s just a time suck.